Small Vacuum Former

 8. Wait for the material to heat up.
 Keep an eye on it to check on the plasticity.
 Once the material droops downwards by about 5cm it is ready.

-9. If you have to produce many of the same pieces, it may be a good idea to use your phone timer check long your material takes to reach the optimal plasticity.
+9. If you have to produce many of the same pieces, it may be a good idea to use your phone stopwatch check long your material takes to reach the optimal plasticity.
+Then the timer for the machine can be used.

 10. Use the yellow handle to press the both trays downwards which will trigger the vacuum bed.